 The prize will include £500 and free BSI membership for a year.
 Members are entitled to a large discount to attend Congress and discounts at events held by our regional and affinity groups throughout the year across the UK.

 If you are nominating someone other than yourself, the BSI will contact the nominee within 30 days of the nomination being received to obtain consent from them to hold their personal information.
 If we do not receive consent from the nominee within this 30-day period, we will be unable to hold their personal information and we will not be able to process the application further.

 If you are self-nominating, by applying you give us consent to hold the personal information provided in the form below in relation to processing your nomination for the Immunology Teaching Excellence Award.

 - Nominees need to be BSI members at the time of nomination and awarding

 - Nominees must be current immunology teachers in the higher education sector at a UK institution, teaching undergraduate, master’s or first year PhD students.

 - Incomplete application will be rejected

 - Late applications will not be considered

-We’re delighted to announce that the winner of the 2018 British Society for Immunology Teaching Excellence Award is Dr Jenna Macciochi, Teaching Fellow in Immunology at the University of Sussex.
+The winner of the 2018 British Society for Immunology Teaching Excellence Award was Dr Jenna Macciochi, Teaching Fellow in Immunology at the University of Sussex.

 More information on the 2018 winner can be found here.